mcmidi-uwu/web/README.md

 # mcmidi/`web`

-A website which connects to MIDI devices and sends mcmidi note requests to an endpoint.
+A website that connects to MIDI devices and sends mcmidi note requests to an endpoint.